Beirut Central District: UN House

-A landmark development at the southern gateway to the city center, overlooking Riad Al Solh Square and Gibran Khalil Gibran monumental garden, UN House was designed by Pierre El Khoury Architects as an intelligent building to house several United Nations local and regional agencies.
+A development at the southern gateway to the city center, overlooking Riad Al Solh Square and Gibran Khalil Gibran monumental garden, UN House was designed to house several United Nations local and regional agencies.
 Since its inauguration by UN Secretary General Kofi Annan in 1997, the UN House has become the focal point of the diplomatic activity in Lebanon.
-Best known for being the headquarters of the UN Economic and Social Commission for Western Asia (ESCWA), UN House also hosts several UN regional and local headquarters including the World Bank's permanent Beirut office.
-The architecture of this nine-story development is in the shape of an arch, with an internal landscaped atrium of 600 sq m providing a pleasant shaded area with trees, flowers and benches.
-Extensive use of glass in the external walls gives the building a glittering appearance and allows natural light throughout.
-It is an intelligent building equipped with state-of-the-art technology.
+Best known for being the headquarters of the UN Economic and Social Commission for Western Asia (ESCWA), UN House also hosts UN regional and local headquarters including the World Bank's permanent Beirut office.
+The architecture of this nine-story development is in the shape of an arch.
 It comprises 43,000 square meters of floor space including offices, a library, language lab facilities, a conference center, storage, parking and retail space.
-The UN House hosts important conferences throughout the year.

 Shopping and dining

-The city center houses more than 350 retail outlets distributed along its streets and quarters.
-Shopping in the city center mainly consists of upscale fashion boutique chains, world-renowned designer shops, high-end stores, and luxury boutiques boasting the most expensive designer labels.
-Stores sell fashion clothing, accessories, jewelry, furniture, Hi-Fi and electronic equipment, records and books, handicrafts and gifts, art and antiques.
-The stores are mostly at street level, but recently some have expanded onto upper floors.
-Buildings or group of buildings are dedicated to department stores.
-Starting from the conservation area, stores are spreading to other areas to finally culminate in the Beirut Souks.
+The city center houses more than 350 retail outlets.
+Shopping in the city center mainly consists of fashion chains, designer shops, and boutiques.
+Stores sell clothing, accessories, jewelry, furniture, Hi-Fi and electronic equipment, records and books, handicrafts and gifts, art and antiques.

-There are over 100 cafes, restaurants, pubs and nightclubs open in the Beirut Central District.
-Restaurants offer a variety of French, Italian, American, Lebanese, Chinese, Japanese and other Asian cuisines.
-Sidewalk cafes are a trademark of the Downtown area, with tens of them lining the streets.
-They range from oriental cafes serving Turkish coffee and Shisha to global franchises such as Starbucks.
+There are over 100 cafes, restaurants, pubs and nightclubs.
+Restaurants offer French, Italian, American, Lebanese, Chinese, Japanese and other Asian cuisines.